 During the research phase, trying to narrow down the best possible CRM platform for our eCommerce business, we learned that Amazon too used Zoho CRM, which triggered us to consider Zoho.

-Further going, through the innumerable features that the Zoho CRM platform has helped us to solidify our customer relationship is the reason that today we assertively acknowledge that Zoho is the best CRM for small businesses in 2022.
+Further going, the innumerable features that the Zoho CRM platform has helped us to solidify our customer relationship is the reason that today we assertively acknowledge that Zoho is the best CRM for small businesses.

 With the platform’s omnichannel facilities we were able to tap into various pools of customers from all the channels, and empower our sales teams to make meaningful contextual conversations, driving our content, digital marketing, and advertising to hook potential customers.